Norfolk Naval Shipyard

 Source: Library of Congress, Part of the Province of Virginia

 Andrew Sprowle's lands were seized by Virginia during the war because he was a loyalist.
-Some of his properties were surveyed and sold, while the state took ownership of the Gosport Shipyard.
+Some of his properties were surveyed and sold, while the state took ownership of the Gosport Yard.
 That makes Norfolk Naval Shipyard, according to the US Navy, "the oldest naval shipyard in the United States."
 The US Navy itself was not established until 1798, and the Washington Navy Yard was started a year later.3

 Portsmouth expanded its boundaries and annexed Gosport in 1784.
 The shipyard has been included within the municipal boundaries of the City of Portsmouth ever since, but the only time "Portsmouth" was included within its many different names was between 1929-1945.